 Any item turned into the Evidence Unit as found property is held for at least 60 days to attempt to identify an owner.
 If the item has not been claimed, it may be eligible for release to the finder under certain circumstances.
 Please contact our office for further information at 719-444-7744.

 Unclaimed property that has no value or is contraband is destroyed.
 Property that has value can be donated, converted to department use or sold at public auction per Colorado Springs Municipal Code 9.1.206.
 The Evidence Unit utilizes the services of Colorado Springs Utilities for all unclaimed property with the exception of abandoned vehicles.
-Abandoned vehicles and bicycles are auctioned at the CSPD Impound Facility.
-See the links below for additional information:
+Abandoned vehicles are auctioned at the CSPD Impound Facility.
+See the link below for additional information on abandoned vehicles auctions.

-You can view all auctions from public surplus or browse those conducted through Colorado Springs Utilities (including CSPD unclaimed property items).
+You can view all auctions from public surplus or browse those conducted through Colorado Springs Utilities (including CSPD unclaimed property items): Public Property Auctions